TED Series, Part II: “Insulin Resistance and Mental Health”

 โš ๏ธ Disclaimer

-These article (like all other NA-CBT articles) is not intended to replace professional medical or psychological assessment or treatment.
+This article is not intended to replace professional medical or psychological assessment or treatment.
 Lifestyle or supplement changes should always be discussed with qualified health professionals, including a GP, psychiatrist, registered nutritionist, particularly when managing mental health or metabolic conditions.

 References: